google/loaner/docs/gng_apis.md

 ### Chrome_api

-The entry point for the GnG Loaners Chrome app.
+The entry point for the GnG Loaners Chrome App.

 #### Methods